 The Mathre Education Endowment Award supports plant pathology educational programs, such as the APS website Education Center.

 The Student Educational Award supports students' endeavors to further their education outside the APS annual meeting.
 (New in 2014!)

 The I. E. Melhus Award supports a student symposium at the APS Annual Meeting.

 Multiple Named Student Travel Awards are currently available to help underwrite the cost of student attendance at annual meetings of APS.

 The John and Ann Niederhauser Endowment (JANE) supports international research on potato late blight.
 This fund also provides a cash prize to the recipient of the APS International Service Award.

 Plant Pathology Experiential Awards supports both a department and an individual graduate student or post doctorate on-site visit to a nonacademic organization for the purpose of promoting career and research development experiences.

 The Raymond J. Tarleton Student Fellowship Award supports plant pathology graduate students in their research and their careers in plant pathology.

 The APS Public Policy Endowment supports the unique opportunity initiated by the APS Public Policy Board (PPB) for an APS member to spend several months working at the White House Office of Science and Technology Policy (OSTP) each year.

-The Schroth Faces of the Future Fund, established by Milt and Nancy Schroth, helps support the "Faces of the Future" symposium at the annual meeting, acknowledging up-and-comers in specific areas of plant pathology research.
+The Schroth Faces of the Future Award, established by Milt and Nancy Schroth, helps support the "Faces of the Future" symposium at the annual meeting, acknowledging up-and-comers in specific areas of plant pathology research.